FThompsonSG/tech242_AWS_linux/aws/README.md

 - Case severity / response times:
   - Same as Enterprise On-Ramp Support Plan +
   - Business-critical system down = < 15 minutes

+# Advanced Identity
+# AWS STS (Security Token Service)
+- Enables you to create temporary, limited-privileges credentials to access your AWS resources
+- Short-term credentials: you configure the expiration period
+- Use cases:
+  - Identity federation: manage user identities in external systems and provide them with STS tokens to access AWS resources
+  - IAM Roles for cross/same account access
+  - IAM Roles for Amazon EC2: provide temporary credentials for EC2 instances to access AWS resources

+# Amazon Cognito
+- Identity for your web and mobile application users (potentially millions)
+- Instead of creating them an IAM user, you create a user in Cognito

+# Directory Services
+## What is Microsoft Active Directory?
+(AD)
+- Found on any Windows server with AD Domain Services
+- Database of objects: User Accounts, Computers, Printers, File Shares or Security Groups
+- Centralised security management, create account or assign permissions
+## AWS Directory Services
+- AWS Managed Microsoft AD:
+  - Create your own AD in AWS, manage users locally and supports MFA
+  - Establish "trust" connections with your on-premises AD
+- AD Connector:
+  - Directory Gateway (proxy) to redirect to on-premises AD and supports MFA
+  - Users are managed on the on-premises AD
+- Simple AD:
+  - AD-compatible managed directory on AWS
+  - Cannot be joined with on-premises AD

+# AWS IAM Identity Centre (successor to AWS Single Sign-On)
+- One login (single sign-on) for all your:
+  - AWS accounts in AWS Organisations
+  - Business cloud applications (e.g. Salesforce, Box, Microsoft 365 etc...)
+  - SAML2.0-enabled applications
+  - EC2 Windows Instances
+- Identity providers:
+  - Built-in identity store in IAM Identity Centre
+  - 3rd party: Active Directory (AD), OneLogin, Okta etc...